-KS3: A 2-year course based on practical and scientific skills and the wider physics syllabus is followed.
-The aim of this first stage primarily is to introduce the students to scientific enquiry, establish some basic scientific principles and, above all, foster an interest in physics.
+Students follow a 2-year course based on practical and scientific skills and the wider Physics syllabus.
+The primary aim of this first stage is to introduce the students to scientific enquiry, establish some basic scientific principles and, above all, foster an interest in Physics.
 Current topics include space exploration, energy concerns and topical issues.
 An annual trip to Herstmonceaux Observatory takes place in year 7.